Japan has fully reopened to tourism. Plan your next trip today!

 How to Plan Your Japan Train Trip

 Earlier, I mentioned that you should determine how often you need to use JR trains before deciding which JR pass to offer.
-The ideal way to do this, once you’ve mapped out a skeletal Japan itinerary, is to peruse the Japan train timetables available on Jorudan, a slightly inferior tool to the now defunct Hyperdia tool.
+The ideal way to do this, once you’ve mapped out a skeletal Japan itinerary, is to peruse the Japan train timetables available on Jorudan, a more modern alternative to the now defunct Hyperdia tool.

 Far from simply being a Shinkansen schedule, this utility will be your go-to not only when you’re planning your trip, but when you’re on the ground and plans change suddenly.
-It does the same thing Hyperdia once did, albeit not as well.
+It does the same thing Hyperdia once did, with a more pleasing visual interface no less!
+There’s even a special Japan Rail Pass search.

 How to Use a Japan Rail Pass

-Although JR is temporarily selling JR passes at certain stations in Japan in the wake up covid-19, you must generally order your Japan Rail Pass before you leave your home country.
+Although JR temporarily sold JR passes at certain stations in Japan in the wake of covid-19, you must now order your Japan Rail Pass before you leave your home country.
 If you order via a third party (and not directly through JR’s new online rail pass portal), you must JR Pass Exchange Order in your possession when you enter Japan!
 You can present this coupon at any JR Service Center (most major JR stations has one, including Tokyo Station, plus Narita and Haneda Airports) and after a few minutes, the attend will present you with a shiny, new Japan Rail Pass.

 Using the JR Pass is easy—you simply insert your ticket-sized pass into the ticket gate, as you would with a normal…well, ticket.
 You can board most any JR train with your JR pass, though it’s always a good idea to make Shinkansen reservations (and those for certain other trains, such as the Narita Express), which are free with a JR Pass and guarantee you a seat.
 You can either queue up at any ticket office to do this, or visit a Reserved Ticket Vending Machine and scan the QR code on your JR Pass to do it yourself.
 If you bought the pass directly through JR, you can make your seat reservations via an online portal.